 Safety around Schools

-Schools and local community places tend to have the highest concentration of children and are heavily congested with traffic during peak times.
+Schools and local community places tend to have the highest concentration of children.
+They are heavily congested with traffic during peak times.
 Everyone is responsible for keeping students safe when they travel to and from school.

-Schools in South Australia are on roads maintained by local or state government.
-The Department of Infrastructure and Transport works with councils, schools and other stakeholders to identify, plan, design and implement safety improvements so that our local streets are:
+Schools in South Australia are on roads maintained by our local or state government.
+The Department for Infrastructure and Transport works with councils, schools and other stakeholders to identify, plan, design and implement safety improvements.
+They do this so that our local streets and roads are:

 School zones and crossings make it safer for students on their way to and from school.
 Other treatments such as improved pedestrian ramps and educational signage also help.